Norman Kittson

 Norman Wolfred Kittson (March 6, 1814 – May 10, 1888) was one of early Minnesota's most prominent citizens.
-He was best known as first a fur trader, then a steamboat-line operator and finally a railway entrepreneur and owner of thoroughbred racehorses.
-He was part of the original syndicate that went on to create the Canadian Pacific Railway.
+He was a fur trader, then a steamboat-line operator and finally a railway entrepreneur and owner of thoroughbred racehorses.
+He was part of the original syndicate that created the Canadian Pacific Railway.
 Kittson County, Minnesota is named for him.
 Norman County, Minnesota also was named for him.